π Core Layer

 WHERE valid_from IS NULL OR valid_to IS NULL;

-9. Full Dump Processingβ
+9. Full Dump Processing β processing_full_dumpβ

+Purpose: Validates that full load jobs correctly reload all data into the Core Layer.
 Why it matters: Faulty full loads can miss records or introduce duplicates, making Core inconsistent with upstream layers.
+Example:

 SELECT COUNT(*) FROM full_load_table;